 Coastal Tip: Not sure if an egg has gone bad?
 Try the float test.
 Place the egg in a bowl of water.
 If it floats, it’s bad.

 The trick to storing eggs at room temperature is to keep your hens healthy, keep your coop immaculate, and avoid removing any of the anti-bacterial coating.
-Unrefrigerated and cartoned eggs can last at for up to 4 weeks in a cool, dry room.
-However, it’s important to physically flip your cartons over every few days.
+Unrefrigerated and carton stored eggs can last for up to 4 weeks in a cool, dry room.
+However, it’s important to physically flip your cartons of eggs over every few days.

 Coastal Has Your Chicken Supplies

-Whether you’re new to chickens or a seasoned pro, Coastal Farm & Ranch has what you need to feed and care for your backyard egg-laying friends.
+Whether you’re new to chickens or a seasoned pro, your West Coast-owned and operated Coastal has what you need to feed and care for your backyard egg-laying friends.
 Stop by your nearby location today for ready-to-go chicken coops and incubators, feed, egg turners, bedding, waterers, and honest expert advice.

 Getting Hens to Use Nest Boxes